entigolabs/entigo-infralib-agent/README.md

 Step, module and input field values can be overwritten by using replacement tags `{{ }}`.

-Replacement tags can be overwritten by values that are stored in the AWS SSM Parameter Store, config itself or custom agent logic.
+Replacement tags can be overwritten by values that are stored in the AWS SSM Parameter Store (ssm) and Google Cloud Secret Manager (gcsm), config itself or custom agent logic.

 For example, `{{ .ssm.stepName.moduleName.key-1/key-2 }}` will be overwritten by the value of the SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep.workspace/key-1/key-2`.
 If the parameter type is StringList then it's possible to use an index to get a specific value, e.g `{{ .ssm.stepName.moduleName.key-1/key-2[0] }}` or a slice by using a range, e.g [0-1].

 Custom SSM parameter example `{{ .ssm-custom.key }}` will be overwritten by the value of the custom SSM parameter `key`.
+For custom GCloud SM, replace the ssm with gcsm.

 Config example `{{ .config.prefix }}` will be overwritten by the value of the config field `prefix`.
 Config replacement does not support indexed paths.